 Other identified opportunities from the recent GBCA conference about green building in China include:

 - Design theory, method and practice of green building

 - Special eco-technologies for green building

 - Advanced energy-efficient, environmental-friendly building materials; application of recyclable and reproducible building materials

-- Development mode and technological approaches of green intelligent building based on the technological development of China's residence and real estate industry
+- Development mode and technological approaches of green intelligent building based on the technological development of China's residential and real estate industries

-- Engineering practice of existing building energy-saving renovation, design and evaluation technology on energy-conservation in buildings; control technology of heating measurement; technology of utilisation of natural cooling and heating energy
+- Engineering practices for existing building energy-saving renovation, design and evaluation technology on energy-conservation in buildings; control technology for heating measurement; technology for utilisation of natural cooling and heating energy

-- Engineering practice and use of reproducible resources in buildings: such as solar energy, geothermal energy, methane in buildings
+- Engineering practice and use of reproducible resources in buildings, such as solar energy, geothermal energy and methane

-- Operation and supervision on energy conservation in large public buildings and energy conservation service market
+- Operation and supervision of energy conservation in large public buildings and energy conservation service market

 - Heat-supply system reform and building resource conservation